 - This post on Gaijin Smash discusses the cultural gap on date excuses.

 - When the "I need to wash my hair" excuse variant first appeared, it wasn't outlandish at all.
 Back in the days when women generally wore their hair very long and in elaborate hairstyles, and before such things as showers and hair dryers, washing one's hair, drying it, and then putting it back up was a major undertaking.
 It was a legitimate excuse then.
 It remained a legitimate thing right up until the widespread availability of commercial shampoos and conditioners.
 Washing hair with plain soap leaves a residue, so it was wash, rinse, change the water and add a little lemon juice or vinegar (to remove the residue), then change the water again for the final rinse.
-Even when hair styles became generally shorter after World War II, it could still be a long and occasionally arduous process.
+Even when hair styles became generally shorter after World War II, it could still be a long and occasionally arduous process — especially since most women wouldn't dream of simply leaving it to dry naturally.
+Right up through the 1950s, "setting" the hair (which usually involved putting it up in curlers) was a must.